-In this article, you will learn how to allow user-submitted posts on WordPress website.
+In this article, you will learn how to allow user-submitted posts on the WordPress website.
 User-submitted post is a great way of getting content for your website and increasing its knowledge base.
 WordPress, being the most widely used content management system (CMS), allows a variety of ways to incorporate user-submitted posts into your website.
 In this article, we will discuss some of those methods.
 You will learn how to successfully provide a way for your subscribers to submit posts to your website.
 This feature will help you increase user engagement on your website besides getting fresh content for your website.
-We will recommend you some of the most widely used plugins for this task along with their settings, moderation options, etc.
+We will recommend some of the most widely used plugins for this task along with their settings, moderation options, etc.

 Table of contents